aratik711/wh_nodejs_app/README.md

 * The nodejs application will display the current timestamp of the AWS instance.
 * The nodejs app will be routed via nginx.
 * This project will provision the instance via terraform and deploy nodejs and nginx via ansible.
 * The application will be available on the public ip of the AWS instance on port 80.
+The public IP will be provided in the output of terraform command.

 ## Presumptions:
 1. Nginx and nodejs servers are placed in the same machine.